urschrei/Geopython/README.md

 ---
 ### Installation and usage

 Note that for most users, the Enthought [Canopy](https://www.enthought.com/products/canopy/) Python distribution is probably the best way to get the required libraries (You'll have to install Folium and GeoPandas separately – they aren't included).
 However, feel free to install the libraries manually using `requirements.txt` if you know what you're doing, in which case you'll also need various compilers (GCC, Fortran), and libraries (GDAL, GEOS).
 The use of a [virtualenv](http://virtualenv.readthedocs.org/en/latest/) is advised.
+`rust_bng` Requires a Rust installation.
+Install it using homebrew, or one of the [installers](http://www.rust-lang.org/install.html), for *nix or Windows.

 ### License
 © Stephan Hügel 2014